telerik/winforms-docs/calendar/customizing-appearance/styling.md

 The __CalendarTableElement__ corresponds to a single month view in __RadCalendar__.
 The __CalendarTableElement__ is the container of RadCalendar cells that represent the days of the month.

-Each day is represented by an instance of __CalendarCellElement.__The logical states of the day are embodied in the __CalendarCellElement__properties shown below.
+Each day is represented by an instance of __CalendarCellElement__.
+The logical states of the day are embodied in the __CalendarCellElement__ properties shown below.

 1. __WeekEnd -__ Indicates that the visual element is representing a week end day.